madjeek-web/GhostTyper/README.md

 Easy to use (single Python file)

-🔗 Upload to GitHub and secure your keyboard in 2 minutes!
+🔗 Upload to GitHub and secure your keyboard in 2 minutes !

 GhostTyper - Ultimate Python Key Protector (Stealth Mode++)
 Here is an ultra-discreet version in Python with :